Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Introduction

 \section{Introduction}

-Sliding mode (SM) control techniques are among the most promising robust control strategies, as they allow dealing with weakly known and perturbed dynamic systems.
-While SM control, as methodology, was introduced to engineering in \cite{utkin1992}, followed by several well perceived textbooks, e.g. \cite{edwards1998,perruquetti2002,shtessel2014}, we refer also to a more recent text \cite{utkin2020} that summarizes basic ideas, approaches, and ongoing issues.
+Sliding mode (SM) control techniques are among the most promising robust control strategies, as they enable the handling of weakly known and perturbed systems.
+While SM control, as methodology, was first introduced to a larger auditorium in \cite{utkin1992}, followed by several well-perceived textbooks, e.g. \cite{edwards1998,perruquetti2002,shtessel2014}, we also refer to a more recent text \cite{utkin2020} that summarizes the basic SM principles and ongoing issues.

-In SM methods, the control authority aims to force an uncertain system dynamics onto a specified manifold $\sigma$, also called sliding manifold, and then maintain the system behavior staying on it.
-In this way, a SM control provides the reduced-order dynamics and insensitivity both to uncertainties in the system parameters and to some types of external perturbations.
-Being in the (first-order) sliding mode means to ensure $\sigma=0$ for all times $t > T_c$, that is after reaching the sliding manifold at $0 < T_c < \infty$.
-For second-order sliding modes \cite{levant1993}, also the time derivative of the sliding variable is forced to zero, i.e. $\sigma=\dot{\sigma}=0$, thus enabling also for robust regulation of the systems with relative degree two between the sliding variable and control value.
-Here it is worth recalling that the second-order SM controllers are seen to belong to a more general class of \emph{higher-order sliding mode} control, actively developed over the last two and a half decades for the uncertain systems with relative degree two and higher, see e.g. \cite{shtessel2014,utkin2020} and references therein.
-Applications and experimental case studies with use of the SM control (and also estimation) techniques are numerous.
-Here to mention just a few of the recent, the SM applications can be found e.g. in the temperature control of chemical fluids for silicon wafer production \cite{koch2020sliding}, in states' estimation for frequency regulation and economic dispatch in the power grids \cite{rinaldi2021sliding}, in the control of hydro-mechanical drives \cite{estrada2024super}.
+In SM methods, the control authority aims to force an uncertain system dynamics onto a specified manifold $\sigma$, called also the \emph{sliding manifold}, and then maintain the system behavior by staying on it.
+In this way, an SM control provides reduced-order dynamics and insensitivity to both, the uncertainties in system parameters and the external perturbations under certain conditions.
+Being in the first-order SM means ensuring $\sigma=0$ for all times $t > T_c$, that means after reaching the sliding manifold at $0 < T_c < \infty$.
+For second-order sliding modes \cite{levant1993}, also the time derivative of the sliding variable is forced to zero, i.e. $\sigma=\dot{\sigma}=0$, thus enabling for robust regulation of the systems also with relative degree two between the sliding variable and control value.
+Here it is worth recalling that the second-order SM controllers are seen to belong to a more general class of \emph{higher-order sliding mode} control, actively developed over the last two and a half decades for the uncertain systems with the relative degree two and higher, see e.g. \cite{shtessel2014,utkin2020} and references therein.
+Applications and experimental case studies with the use of the SM control (and also estimation) techniques are numerous.
+Here to mention just a few of the recent, the SM applications can be found in e.g. the temperature control of chemical fluids for silicon wafer production \cite{koch2020sliding}, in the states estimation for frequency regulation and economic dispatch in the power grids \cite{rinaldi2021sliding}, in the control of hydro-mechanical drives \cite{estrada2024super}, and many others.